dmora127/tutorial-CHTC-AF3/README.md

 #### AlphaFold3 Databases Availability on CHTC

-CHTC maintains a full, pre-extracted copy of the AlphaFold3 reference databases on a subset of CPU execute points.
+CHTC maintains a full, pre-extracted copy of the AlphaFold3 reference databases on a subset of execute points.
 When your data-pipeline jobs match to one of these machines, they can use the local /alphafold3 directory directly, avoiding the costly transfer and extraction of several hundred gigabytes of database files.
 This dramatically reduces startup time, disk requirements, and overall job runtime.
 If a job lands on a machine without pre-staged databases, the script automatically falls back to unpacking the databases in the job’s scratch space, ensuring that every job can run regardless of where it matches.

 You can target these pre-staged database nodes specifically by adding the requirement command `requirements = (HasAlphafold3 == true)` to your submit file: